Hair Restoration in Salt Lake City & Layton UT

 What is Follicular Unit Transplant (FUT)?

 FUT involves taking the transplantation of tiny follicular units of hair that are extracted from areas of strong hair growth that are more resistant to balding – typically the back and sides of the scalp – which are then implanted to thinning or bald areas of the head.
-Dr. Thompson’s extensive experience with hair restoration techniques, medical expertise, and attention to detail produce incredibly natural results for patients concerned with hair loss.
+Drs.
+Thompson and Henstrom’s extensive experience with hair restoration techniques, medical expertise, and attention to detail produce incredibly natural results for patients concerned with hair loss.

-In comparison to older, traditional methods, Dr. Thompson is able to achieve successful outcomes by dissecting the harvested hair into very small sections, called follicular units, and placing them in tiny grafts that are virtually undetectable.
+In comparison to older, traditional methods, our surgeons are able to achieve successful outcomes by dissecting the harvested hair into very small sections, called follicular units, and placing them in tiny grafts that are virtually undetectable.
 These results are in complete contrast to those of hair “plugs” from hair transplant surgery years ago.

 What is Follicular Unit Extraction (FUE)?